-Holocaust Memorial Day (27 January) is recognised annually across the world to remember the six million Jews who were murdered during the Holocaust, as well as the millions of other people killed from 1933-1945 under the Nazi persecution and in genocides across the world since.
+This day is recognised annually across the world to remember the six million Jews who were murdered during the Holocaust, as well as the millions of other people killed from 1933-1945 under the Nazi persecution and in genocides across the world since.

 The following events will be held to mark the day:

-In Loughborough Town, a memorial will also take place on the same day.
-On Tuesday 27 January, 12.30pm, at the Bandstand at Queen’s Park in Loughborough, there will be a ceremony to commemorate the victims of genocide in every time and every place.
+In Loughborough town, a memorial will also take place on the same day.
+On Tuesday 27 January, 12.30pm, at the Bandstand at Queen’s Park in Loughborough, there will be a short ceremony to commemorate the victims of genocide in every time and every place.
 Please note this event is not led by Loughborough University.

 Please remember that additional support services are always available for those impacted: